Sergey Kashintsev: Arrest, trial and execution

-On April 28, 1987, railroad workers working on a route between Ryazhsk and Alexandro-Nevsky in Ryazan Oblast noticed Kashintsev in the vicinity of a woman lying on the ground.
+On 28 April 1987, railroad workers working on a route between Ryazhsk and Alexandro-Nevsky in Ryazan Oblast noticed Kashintsev in the vicinity of a woman lying on the ground.
 Initially believing that she was asleep, the workers later approached her out of curiosity, only to realize that she was dead.
-They informed authorities, who found Kashintsev sleeping only 300 meters away and promptly arrested him.
+They informed authorities, who found Kashintsev sleeping only 300 metres away and promptly arrested him.

-During the interrogation, Kashintsev, in an attempt to present himself as insane, started randomly confessing to a total of 59 murders, including ones which he had no involvement in.
+During the interrogation, Kashintsev, in an attempt to present himself as insane, started randomly confessing to a total of 59 murders, including ones in which he had no involvement.
 Most of his claims were investigated and cleared, and he was ultimately indicted for seven murders and three attempted murders.
-He was sent for a psychiatric evaluation at the Voronezh Regional Clinical Psychiatric Hospital, where it was revealed that he had suffered some organic brain damage.
+He was sent for a psychiatric evaluation at the Voronezh Regional Clinical Psychiatric Hospital, where it was revealed that he had suffered some organic brain damage, manifested in the form of a psychopathic syndrome.
 However, psychiatrists ultimately concluded that this did not affect his ability to differentiate right from wrong, with his only credible excuse being that he was drunk at the time.
 As a result, he was legally sane and put on trial.

-On March 13, 1990, Kashintsev was convicted on all counts and sentenced to death for the seven murders.
-He was promptly shot on January 17, 1992, an undisclosed prison within the newly-formed Russia.
+On 13 March 1990, Kashintsev was convicted on all counts and sentenced to death for the seven murders.
+He was promptly shot on 17 January 1992, in an undisclosed prison within the newly-formed Russia.